awesomephant/blog/_posts/2017-08-27-dissertation.md

 1. The steel frame, single glass windows chosen by Gropius were cutting-edge technology at the time.
 As such, they were not only a third more expensive than traditional wooden windows but also caused major heat loss due to their size and lack of insulation.
 Most of the original windows were replaced smaller, wooden windows by the mid-1930s.
 The new windows were also set much lower than the original windows, which started 1.40m above floor level (Gropius had made this choice to increase the usable floor area)
 2. The thin outer walls formed another heat escape route.
 This was a direct result of their industrialised production - since their concrete slabs all had the same dimensions, heat bridges could form between the gaps.
 Home-owners addressed this by errecting secondary brick facades shortly after the initial construction.

-It is reasonable to assume that Gropius, an established architect, would have been aware of the issues that made these changes necessary.
-Why then did he choose "new" materials over traditional ones that would have been more effective and likely cheaper?
-I would argue that this is a materialisation of the dynamic outlined by Dekoven: The modernist notion of the male hero creator who "makes it new".
+I would argue that this set of changes can be read as the home-owners' collective response to Gropius' heroic ambitions.